Mortrest/website/content/authors/admin/_index.md

     url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: I am an M.Sc. student at McGill University under the supervision of Professor Tal Arbel at the Probabilistic Vision Group (PVG).
+My current research focuses on developing deep-learning models based on GANs and diffusion models leveraging medical images.

 # Interests to show in About widget
 interests: